-Install the ASAP environment on one or more UNIX machines.
-These UNIX machines run the ASAP server processes (with the exception of the JSRP that runs in the WebLogic server).
-The ASAP server processes can be:
+Install the ASAP environment on a UNIX machine.
+This UNIX machine runs the ASAP server process (with the exception of the JSRP that runs in the WebLogic server).

-- All resident on one UNIX machine (see "Deploying ASAP to One UNIX Machine") - Distributed over several UNIX machines (see "Deploying ASAP Over Several UNIX Machines")
+All ASAP server processes will reside on one UNIX machine (see "Deploying ASAP to One UNIX Machine")